haleepagel/first-API-project/README.md

 Deployment
 Add additional notes about how to deploy this on a live system

-Built With
+## Built With

 Dropwizard - The web framework used
 Maven - Dependency Management
 ROME - Used to generate RSS Feeds
 Contributing
 Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests to us.

-Versioning
+## Versioning

 We use SemVer for versioning.
 For the versions available, see the tags on this repository.

-Authors
+## Authors

-Billie Thompson - Initial work - PurpleBooth
+Halee Pagel - Initial work - haleepagel
 See also the list of contributors who participated in this project.

-License
+## License

 This project is licensed under the MIT License - see the LICENSE.md file for details

-Acknowledgments
+## Acknowledgments

 Hat tip to anyone whose code was used
 Inspiration
 etc

+HUGE THANKS to github user @PurpleBooth for their amazing READ-ME template: <https://gist.github.com/PurpleBooth/109311bb0361f32d87a2>